max7im-prog/controller-test-task/README.md

 # Test task with multi-threading

-This repository contains a program written in compliance with **TASK.md**
+This repository contains a program that implements requirements described in **TASK.md**

 ## Building the program